-Whether you have six-hundred or six-thousand square feet to live in, a wise person once said, “work with what you have!”
+Whether you have sixty or six-thousand square feet to live in, a wise person once said, “work with what you have!”
 Optimism is key.
 It’s all in the “how” that really turns those blank canvases into homes and those petite studio spaces go from tiny to cozy.
 Build mountains out of hills with these easy design tips:

 Paint the Town

 A fresh coat of paint is just what the doctor ordered.
 Not only will you feel refreshed, but choosing the right color will bring all decorative elements in the room together.
-Our eyes often gravitate to larger surface areas first, and, the more cohesion we find in our line of vision, the more that the space will expand before us.
+Our eyes often gravitate to larger surface areas first, and, the more cohesion we find in our line of vision, the more that space will expand before us.